omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 To solve this problem, I will undertake the following course of action:

 1. Explore the dataset.
-Usually, I would explore the dataset to ensure its integrity and understand the context.
-But in this case, I will skip this step since I designed the study and collected the data, I am versed of the context.
-Further, I have done previous work on this dataset, so I know its boundaries.
+Explore the dataset to ensure its integrity and understand the context.
 2. Identify features that I can potentially use.
 If possible, I should engineer features which might provide greater discrimination of the dataset.
 3. With the understanding that this a "classification" task, explore a couple of classifiers such as: